 For the purpose of adjusting the annual interior lighting energy consumption for calculating the rating, EULLA shall be adjusted by EULIL, which shall be calculated as the annual interior lighting energy use derived by the procedures in this section minus the annual interior lighting energy use derived for the Energy Rating Reference Home in Section 4.2.2.5.1, converted to MBtu/y, where MBtu/y = (kWh/y)/293.

-For interior lighting, internal gains in the Rated Home shall be modified by 100% of the interior lighting EULIL converted to Btu/day as follows: EULIL * 106 / 365.
+For interior lighting, Internal Gains in the Rated Home shall be modified by 100% of the interior lighting EULIL converted to Btu/day as follows: EULIL * 106 / 365.

 Exterior Lighting.
 Exterior lighting annual energy use in the Rated Home shall be determined in accordance with Equation 4.2-4: